Frequently Asked Questions

 Will this be covered by my insurance?

 As with any doctor appointment copayments or deductibles will apply.
 Please contact your insurance if you have questions about the coverage of any tests ordered.
-If I recommend getting a coronary artery calcium score, those are typically not covered and usually cost $125-150.
+If I recommend getting a coronary artery calcium score, those are typically not covered and usually cost about $150.
 Please contact your insurance carrier for your coverage specifics.

 How do I make an appointment?